RichCherng/WorldMap/Context.md

 - **Do not code beyond what is asked** – stick strictly to the task definition and avoid adding extra features or functionality not explicitly requested.
 - If a task seems ambiguous or incomplete, clarify with the user before proceeding.
 - **For complex tasks with multiple steps:**
-    1. Create a detailed todo list using the `manage_todo_list` tool
+    1. Define tasks and subtasks directly in the appropriate task file (e.g., `tasks/BACKEND_SETUP_TASK.md`)
-    2. Add these todo items as subtasks to the appropriate task file (e.g., `tasks/BACKEND_SETUP_TASK.md`)
+    2. Use nested subtasks with checkboxes (❌/🔄/✅) to track progress
     3. Present the plan to the user for review before starting implementation
-    4. Update task status (❌/🔄/✅) as work progresses
+    4. Update task status as work progresses in the task file
-    5. Mark todos as completed in both the todo list and task file
+    5. Do NOT use the `manage_todo_list` tool - all todos should be in task files

 ### 🧱 Code Structure & Modularity
 - **Never create a file longer than 500 lines of code.** If a file approaches this limit, refactor by splitting it into modules or helper files.